aiclouds/siimple/docs/getting-started/theming.md

 ##### Breakpoints variables

-The following breakpoints variables are defined by default in **siimple css**:
+The following breakpoints variables are defined by default in **siimple**:

 ```scss
 $breakpoint-sm: 544px;